Latin America: A Year in the Life

 Guatemala hosts some of the most colourful Holy Week celebrations on the continent with elaborate patterns of specially dyed sawdust and flower petals blanketing the city streets.
 Processions of boys dressed in purple robes tour the streets carrying enormous floats adorned with religious figures.
 A truly divine spectacle.

 The Toledo Cacao Festival in Belize brings together chocolate producers, buyers and lovers from all over the world.
-When you’ve had your fill of the sweet stuff you can visit Mayan ruins, underwater caves and bird-watching spots.
+When you’ve had your fill of the sweet stuff you can visit Maya ruins, underwater caves and bird-watching spots.

 In Peru, Cuzco’s Corpus Christi Festival sees colourful processions of altar statues from local parishes make their way to the city centre accompanied by community bands and dance troops.
 There’s a real festival atmosphere with plenty of authentic action and local refreshments in the form of beer and roasted guinea pigs.